Magesh-Babu/PowerBI_Project/README.md

 ## Features

--**Data Extraction and Transformation**: Extracted data from the AdventureWorks database and applied necessary transformations for analysis.
+- **Data Extraction and Transformation**: Extracted data from the AdventureWorks database and applied necessary transformations for analysis.
--**Data Modeling**: Developed a robust and functional data model to ensure accuracy and efficiency in reporting.
+- **Data Modeling**: Developed a robust and functional data model to ensure accuracy and efficiency in reporting.
--**Interactive Dashboards**: Created dynamic dashboards and reports with rich visuals to display KPIs and trends.
+- **Interactive Dashboards**: Created dynamic dashboards and reports with rich visuals to display KPIs and trends.
--**Insights and Analysis**: Provided meaningful insights into sales performance, customer behavior, and product trends.
+- **Insights and Analysis**: Provided meaningful insights into sales performance, customer behavior, and product trends.

 ---

 ## Technology Stack

--**Power BI**: For data visualization and dashboard creation.
+- **Power BI**: For data visualization and dashboard creation.
--**SQL**: To extract and preprocess data from the AdventureWorks database.
+- **SQL**: To extract and preprocess data from the AdventureWorks database.
--**Data Modeling Techniques**: To ensure the reliability of the analysis.
+- **Data Modeling Techniques**: To ensure the reliability of the analysis.
--**DAX (Data Analysis Expressions)**: Used for custom calculations and measures.
+- **DAX (Data Analysis Expressions)**: Used for custom calculations and measures.

 ---